Palo Alto Explained: My Real-World Guide to Mastering Cybersecurity

 2. Optimize Your Security Policies

-• Prioritize App-ID over Port-Based Rules: Your primary rule base should be built on App-ID.
-Instead of a rule that says 'Allow TCP Port 80/443,' create a rule that says 'Allow App-ID web-browsing and App-ID ssl.'
-Then, create more specific rules on top, like 'Allow App-ID Salesforce for the Sales user group.'
-This prevents evasive applications from tunneling over standard ports.
+• Think in Apps, Not Ports: Build your firewall rules around App-ID.
+Instead of an old-school rule like 'Allow traffic on Port 443,' create a rule that says 'Allow App-ID ssl.'
+Then, get more specific with rules like 'Allow App-ID Salesforce for the Sales department.'
+This stops malicious apps from sneaking through on common ports.

 3. Master Your Cloud Security with Prisma Cloud